geogardenclub/geogardenclub.github.io/docs/develop/managing-firebase-data.md

 1. Is the database in a "consistent" state?
 2. If the database is inconsistent, how do we update the database to get it to a consistent state?
-3. Does the current database representation satisfy the needs of the customer?
+3. Is the database "appropriate"?
+Does the current database representation satisfy the needs of the customer?

+## 1. Is the database consistent?

+"Consistent" means that the data does not contain missing or incorrect values.

-The first question can be answered through the use of the [Database Integrity Check](integrity-check.md).
+This is a "quality assurance issue", which we address through the use of the [Database Integrity Check](integrity-check.md).

+## 2. How do we make it consistent?

-There are basically two approaches to answering the second question: either via the Firebase console or by using our Database Operation feature.
+There are basically two approaches to answering this question: either via the Firebase console or by using our Database Operation feature.

-## Updating Firebase: via the Console
+### 2a.
+Updating Firebase: via the Console

 If the inconsistency is minor and affects only a few documents, then a reasonable approach is to use the Firebase console: